-Solar, Wind Tax Credit Extensions and Energy R&D Package in Spending Bill Before Congress
+Congress Passes Spending Bill with Solar, Wind Tax Credit Extensions and Energy R&D Package

 Solar power will get $1.5 billion for programs to improve solar PV energy efficiency and cost-effectiveness, boost solar panel manufacturing and recycling, and better integrate solar power into the grid.
 Wind power will get $625 million to fund materials and design research, manufacturing and deployment efficiency improvements, and technologies to integrate wind power at the transmission grid and distribution grid scale.
 Geothermal energy research will get $850 million, and hydropower and marine power will get $933 million.

-Along with these RD&D funds, the act will direct the Interior Department to set a target of at least 25 gigawatts of solar, wind, and geothermal production on public lands by 2025, according to the summary.
+Along with these RD&D funds, the act will direct the Interior Department to set a target of at least 25 gigawatts of solar, wind and geothermal production on public lands by 2025, according to the summary.
 The Biden administration intends to streamline permitting and lower costs of developing renewable energy on public lands, as well as reverse Trump administration policies that have allowed expanded oil and gas drilling on public lands.

 Energy storage will receive $1.08 billion over five years in funding for the research and commercialization of a range of technologies needed to integrate intermittent renewables into the grid.
-Targets include multihour-duration distributed batteries and control systems to manage their interaction with the grid, to long-duration storage technologies such as pumped hydro and compressed-air energy storage.
+Targets include multihour-duration distributed batteries and control systems to manage their interaction with the grid, plus long-duration storage technologies such as pumped hydro and compressed-air energy storage.

 Another $2.36 billion over five years will be directed toward a range of grid modernization efforts, ranging from integration of renewables, batteries and electric vehicles to model grid architectures to guide the technology standards and control platforms to manage these assets.
 The funding will also support cybersecurity investments, a critical issue given the recent news of Russian-led hacks of IT systems at DOE and the Federal Energy Regulatory Commission, as well as U.S. utilities and energy companies.

-Carbon capture, utilization and storage will be targeted with $6.2 billion to reduce emissions at power plants and $477 million for research into technology that can capture carbon dioxide from the air.
-Another $500 million will fund carbon emissions reduction research for hard-to-decarbonize industrial sectors like steel and cement manufacturing and transportation sectors like shipping and aviation.
+Carbon capture, utilization and storage will be targeted with $6.2 billion to reduce emissions at power plants, and $477 million will support research into technology that can capture carbon dioxide from the air.
+Another $500 million will fund carbon-emissions reduction research for hard-to-decarbonize industrial sectors like steel and cement manufacturing and transportation sectors like shipping and aviation.

-Nuclear power will receive $6.6 billion for modernizing nuclear power plants and develop advanced reactor designs, and $4.7 billion to fund basic and applied research into nuclear fusion.
+Nuclear power will receive $6.6 billion for modernizing nuclear power plants and develop advanced reactor designs, and $4.7 billion will be used to fund basic and applied research into nuclear fusion.

-And to speed research and commercialization across multiple energy technology sectors, DOE’s ARPA-E program will receive $2.9 billion in funding
+And to speed research and commercialization across multiple energy technology sectors, DOE’s ARPA-E program will receive $2.9 billion in funding.